MTrab/danfoss_ally/Usage.md

 &nbsp;

-#### Banner control

-Banner control is a binary sensor that indicates if the setpoint is overridden locally from the thermostat.
-This is also reported in the Ally app as a "Temporary setpoint".

-&nbsp;

 #### Pre-heat

 - **Pre-Heat** switch located in the Configuration section can be used to turn on and off the pre-heat feature.